Alex Villanueva: Death of Kobe Bryant

 In January 2020, former Los Angeles Lakers basketball player Kobe Bryant, his daughter Gianna, and seven others were killed in a helicopter crash in Calabasas, California.
 Within several weeks, the department learned that a deputy at the scene had shared a photo of the accident scene with an unauthorized person at a local bar.
 Department policy at the time did not prohibit such an act.
-Villanueva created a new policy to ban such behavior and supported Senate Bill 2655 to ban and criminalize the unauthorized taking or distribution of photos at accident scenes by first responders.
+Villanueva created a new policy to ban such behavior, and supported Assembly Bill 2655 also known as 'The Kobe Bryant Act of 2020'.
+The purpose of the bill was to ban and criminalize unauthorized taking or distribution of photos at accident scenes by first responders.

 COVID-19 pandemic

-During the COVID-19 pandemic, Villanueva refused to enforce vaccine requirements for LASD staff.
+During the COVID-19 pandemic, Villanueva declined to enforce vaccine requirements for LASD staff.

 Heliport

-Department officials conducted a threat assessment in August 2020 to identify risks to the sheriff’s safety.
+Department officials conducted a threat assessment in August 2020 to identify risks to the sheriff's safety.
 They began work on an emergency helicopter landing pad on private property above his home in 2021 to be able to quickly extract him.
 County attorneys received a cease-and-desist letter from Southern California Gas that owned the property and had not given written consent for the grading and installation of the landing pad.
+A lawyer for the department stated “This activity was without the authorization or approval of SoCalGas, for which SoCalGas would be entitled to damages for trespass and inverse condemnation”.
 The department also did not seek a required permit from the state for construction of an emergency use helipad.